vdclab/vdclab-wiki/NCBI-Conserved-Domains.md

 {.is-info}

 ## Ease of use
 > Outdated web design but a useful tool for finding protein domains in either DNA or Amino acid sequences.
-Should be the first tool used to identify protien domains.
+Should be the first tool used to identify protein domains.

 ## Notes from user
 - Multiple tools are avilable form the CDD page on NCBI.
 - If you know what type of data you need, picking the right tool is easier.
 - The tools are simple to use but have many advance settings for in-depth searches.
+- The hidden similar architecture link is a great way to identify fusions.

 ## Website